This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there.

 Although your primary healthcare provider may have arranged for you to go to the UCC to be admitted, an inpatient bed may not be ready when you get there.
 You will be notified when a bed is ready.Back to top

 Why was another person seen before me even though I got here first?

 Many factors affect the order in which people are seen.
 The goal is to have you in an inpatient bed or discharged as soon as possible.
 It’s difficult to estimate the exact amount of time this will take.
 Sometimes, another person will be seen first if they have more immediate needs.

 Thank you for understanding that patient safety is our main concern and for trusting that we are doing the best we can for our patients.Back to top

 Can my family or friends visit me in the UCC?

 The UCC is a busy area.
-When you are in the main clinical area of the UCC, please limit visits to 1 person at a time at your bedside.
+When you are in the main clinical area of the UCC, please limit your visitors to 1 person at a time at your bedside.
 Other visitors are welcome to wait in the waiting areas.
 For their own health and wellness, children under the age of 11 should not visit the UCC.Back to top

 Will I automatically be admitted to the hospital after coming to the UCC?